Suhas2299/stopwatch/README.md

 # stopwatch

-Stopwatch maintains a simple stopwatch functionality.
+This project maintains a stopwatch functionality.

 Features: